Capabilities and ChromeOptions

 Recognized capabilities

-Please see Selenium documentation and W3C WebDriver standard for standard capabilities accepted by ChromeDriver.
-Here we only list Chrome-specific capabilities.
+Read the Selenium documentation and W3C WebDriver standard for standard capabilities accepted by ChromeDriver.
+Here, we list the Chrome-specific capabilities.

 ChromeOptions object

 Most Chrome-specific capabilities are exposed through the ChromeOptions object.
-In some languages, this is implemented by the ChromeOptions class.
-In other languages, they are stored under the goog:chromeOptions dictionary in desired capabilities.
+In some languages, they're implemented by the ChromeOptions class.
+In other languages, they're stored under the goog:chromeOptions dictionary in selected capabilities.

 Name Type Default Description

 args list of strings List of command-line arguments to use when starting Chrome.
-Arguments with an associated value should be separated by a '=' sign (e.g., ['start-maximized', 'user-data-dir=/tmp/temp_profile']).
-See here for a list of Chrome arguments.
+Arguments with an associated value should be separated by a '=' sign (such as, ['start-maximized', 'user-data-dir=/tmp/temp_profile']).
+See a list of Chrome arguments.

 extensions list of strings A list of Chrome extensions to install on startup.
 Each item in the list should be a base-64 encoded packed Chrome extension (.crx)